awctw/rock-paper-scissors/README.md

 # rock-paper-scissors

-Basic console line Rock, Paper, Scissors game against the computer.
-Best of five rounds, scores are recorded to declare the final winner.
+Rock, Paper, Scissors game against the computer with a basic ui.
+Best of five rounds, current scores are displayed to declare the final winner.